spmeesseman/vscode-extjs/README.md

 ## TODO

 - goto definition for jsdoc parameter types (surrounded with{})
-- If jsdoc isnt present for an overridden method, then check for parent method jsdoc
+- If jsdoc isn't present for an overridden method, then check for parent method jsdoc
 - Handle the @inheritdoc tag
 - Handle links in jsdoc
-- If there's a jsdoc hover popup, the QuickFix diloag doesnt display, jsdoc popup overrides it somehow?
+- If there's a jsdoc hover popup, the QuickFix dialog doesn't display, jsdoc popup overrides it somehow?
-- the 'fix requires' feature doesnt work if there's no existing requires block.  it should add one if not there.
+- the 'fix requires' feature doesn't work if there's no existing requires block.  it should add one if not there.
-- Configs and variable cache mappingss need to be separated by a 3rd dimension (currently only project and namespace)
+- Configs and variable cache mappings need to be separated by a 3rd dimension (currently only project and namespace)